camunda/camunda-docs-manual/content/reference/rest/authorization/get-query-count.md

 ---

-Query for authorizations using a list of parameters and retrieve the count.
+Queries for authorizations using a list of parameters and retrieves the count.

 # Method